Next Course Starting 26th May 2026

 Limited places are provided on a first-come-first-served basis.

-• Historical and global perspectives on theatre for development, protest and political theatre: power analysis and social change theories of Paulo Freire, Augusto Boal, Ngugi Wa Thiong’o.
-Principles and practice of Forum Theatre, how these meets physical theatre practice and provide conceptual frameworks for designing communication and community engagement actions.
+- Historical and global perspectives on theatre for development, protest and political theatre: power analysis and social change theories of Paulo Freire, Augusto Boal, Ngugi Wa Thiong’o.
+Principles and practice of Forum Theatre, how these meet physical theatre practice and provide conceptual frameworks for designing communication and community engagement actions.
+Ethical considerations and how to deal with problematic terms like ‘empowerment’ are explored and an argument for ‘embodied practice’ as being key to ‘building transformation’ is put forward.

-• How to apply physical theatre and drama-therapy techniques to enable projects to go beyond the binary of oppressed / oppressor, and indeed communicator / recipient.
-Through employing games, play principles, reflective and adaptive practice, a ‘whole-human – whole-process’ approach can facilitate truly equitable ‘participation’ in the research process, problem analysis, story or message development, performance, communication actions, evaluation and the full project cycle.
+- How to apply physical theatre and drama-therapy techniques to enable projects to go beyond the binary of oppressed / oppressor, and indeed communicator / recipient.
+Employing games, play principles, reflective and adaptive practice, and a ‘whole-human – whole-process’ approach, it is argued, can facilitate more equitable ‘participation’ in research processes, problem analysis, story or message development, performance, communication actions, evaluation and the full project cycle.

 This has been developed over the past 20 years by Arts for Action founder Melissa Eveleigh, in collaboration with the many participants, community members and co-facilitators who have worked with Arts for Action.

 The approach is shaped by combining the Jacques Lecoq pedagogy of physical theatre with Augusto Boal’s Forum theatre and has the creativity and physical-acts-of-doing of community members, at its heart.
-Games, exercises, facilitation techniques, communication and engagement tools plus whole programme formats are rooted in the body, and people’s lived experience.
+Games, exercises, facilitation techniques, communication and engagement tools, indeed whole programme formats are rooted in the body, and people’s lived experience.

-Arts for Action has evolved participatory and forum theatre techniques to enable community members to tell their own stories and shape the direction of change-making interventions, communication and community engagement programmes.
+Arts for Action has evolved participatory and forum theatre techniques to enable community members to tell their own stories and shape the direction of change-making interventions, communication and community engagement programs.

-In essence, this approach uses a set of techniques that enables groups or communities to create and facilitate their own communication actions and change-making processes.
+This approach uses a set of techniques that enables groups or communities to create and facilitate their own communication actions and change-making processes.
 Community ownership and empowerment is facilitated by bringing all aspects of the project cycle to the community, co-designing and implementing the project, and over time handing it over.
-This is a real and practical set of tools to generate communication and community engagement that goes beyond information sharing and towards genuinely people-centred and transformative actions.
+This is a real and practical set of tools to generate communication and community engagement that goes beyond information sharing and towards genuinely people-centered and transformative actions.

 Who is this course for?

-• Humanitarian, Development, social change or community practitioners who wish to use creative, theatre-based techniques to enrich their practice.
+- Humanitarian, Development, social change or community practitioners who wish to use creative, theatre-based techniques to enrich their practice and impact.

 About Arts for Action